 The CamAWiSE Mentoring Programme

-Mentors and mentees should submit an application online to participate in the Mentoring programme.
-Applications for the 2026 cohort will open in a few weeks.
+Mentors and mentees should complete this application form to participate in the Mentoring programme.
+Applications for the 2026 cohort are open until the 7th of April 2026.

 Mentees must be CamAWiSE members for the duration of the mentoring programme.
-Update your membership or join us at https://camawise.org.uk/membership.
+Update your membership or join us at camawise.org.uk/membership.
 Membership is not required to participate as a Mentor.

 We recommend that the mentor and the mentee meet once a month.
 Where mentor and mentee are based at different locations, the expectation is that meetings will take place online, but the format of the meetings (in person or online, length and the medium for communication) is to be agreed between mentor and mentee.